Choose the University of Oregon

 Students choose PPPM because our programs are:

-- Applied: Our students and faculty connect research to practice by developing solutions with nonprofit and government clients to address complex problems across the state.
+- Hands-On: Our students and faculty connect research to practice by developing solutions with nonprofit and government clients to address complex problems across the state.

 - Collaborative: Our activities inside and beyond the classroom support our diverse community of students so that all can thrive together.
 You’ll leave PPPM with a robust network of peers and professionals to help prepare you for career success.